augustss/MicroHs/README.md

 # Micro Haskell
-This directory contains an implementation of a very small subset of Haskell.
+This directory contains an implementation of a small subset of Haskell.
 It uses combinators for the runtime execution.

 The compiler can compile itself.

 ## Language
 The language is a subset of Haskell.
-There is only simple Hindley-Milner overloading, no type classes.
+There is only simple Hindley-Milner polymorphism, no type classes (yet).

 It has the following features:
 * variables